kubeshop/botkube-docs/docs/configuration/executor/helm.md

 The Botkube Helm executor plugin allows you to run the `helm` command directly in the chat window of each communication platform.

 The Helm plugin is hosted by the official Botkube plugin repository.
-To enable the Helm plugin, make sure that the `botkube` repository is defined `plugins` the [values.yaml](https://github.com/kubeshop/botkube/blob/main/helm/botkube/values.yaml) file.
+To enable the Helm plugin, make sure that the `botkube` repository is defined under `plugins` in the [values.yaml](https://github.com/kubeshop/botkube/blob/main/helm/botkube/values.yaml) file.

 ```yaml
 plugins: